srcML/srcML/BUILD.md

 	`make clean`
  	`make test`

-    Tests are disabled by default, but can be enabled by editing the file `CMake/config.cmake`.
+    Tests are enabled by default, but can be disabled by editing the file `CMake/config.cmake`.
 Search for the section "Turn ON/OFF Tests", which contains a list of all test categories.
-For example, the CLI tests can be turned on by changing the line
+For example, the CLI tests can be turned off by changing the line
     ```bash
-    option(BUILD_CLI_TESTS "Build cli tests" OFF)
+    option(BUILD_CLI_TESTS "Build cli tests" ON)
     ```
     to
     ```bash
-    option(BUILD_CLI_TESTS "Build cli tests" ON)
+    option(BUILD_CLI_TESTS "Build cli tests" OFF)
     ```
+* You may need to run `ldconfig` to get the link to the libsrcml shared library path up to date

 ### Unix Distribution Specifics